cicsdev/cics-java-liberty-restapp/README.md

 This will invoke the ReverseResource class which links to the CICS COBOL program reversing the input string "ilovecics" as follows:

 {"time":"2016-09-09T16:15:32.466Z","original":"ilovecics","reverse":"scicevoli","truncated":false}

-## Reference

-* To download the COBOL EDUCHAN sample for usage with this application see this [CICSDev Git repository] (https://github.com/cicsdev/cics-java-link).